Use-case playbook

 The real reporting problem

 Most teams do not need another one-paragraph summary.
-They need a repeatable way to convert long recordings, mixed media, and review queues into the exact format their business already uses.
+They need a reliable way to convert long recordings, mixed media, and existing media requests into the exact format their business already uses.

 An analyst may need an incident brief.
 A producer may need a chapter outline.
 A compliance team may need policy-aligned findings.
 A marketing team may need creative observations and reusable moments.
 A catalog team may need asset-level metadata and scene notes.